Jazz & Classical

 Tom resides in the Salisbury area of Maryland with his wife of 30 years, actress-singer Stephanie Zerbe Davis.
 They met in Baltimore while performing in Anything Goes; Steph on stage & Tom in the pit.
 They have 4 adult children, all of whom survived various kitchen fires.

-Inspired by music and trumpet greats from various eras and styles, such as Louis Armstrong, Doc Severinsen, & Maurice Andre, among many others, Tom performs many styles of music from big band & jazz to classical & ceremonial wedding music.
+Influenced by music and trumpet greats from various eras and styles: Louis Armstrong, Doc Severinsen, Maurice Andre, Miles Davis, Maynard Ferguson and Freddie Hubbard, Tom performs many styles of music from big band & jazz to classical & ceremonial wedding music.
 He began playing trumpet at age 9 in his hometown of Baltimore, Maryland.